Microsoft Access: Intermediate / Advanced

 - Creating input masks to ensure users enter data with specific characters

 - Designing forms using fields from multiple tables (multi-table forms)

 - Locking specific controls to prevent data entry on a form

-- Customizing form backgrounds using custom colours or graphics
+- Customizing form backgrounds using custom colors or graphics

 - Inserting an image or logo on a form